 In 1988, the Canadian Coast Guard placed aluminum siding over the exterior wooden shingles.
 This cost-saving move resulted in moisture collection under the siding and dry rot.
 The siding was removed by the Marine Heritage Society in 2008, and new shingles were placed on the tower to correct the problem.
-After receiving a new coat of paint, the tower is again in fine condition.
-The Marine Heritage Society hopes to return the light to service as a private navigational aid.
+After receiving a new coat of paint, the tower is again in fine condition, though the light was discontinued in 1989.
+The Marine Heritage Society hopes to eventually return the light to service as a private navigational aid.

 On August 3, 2012, the Honorable Peter Kent, Canada’s Environment Minister and the person responsible for Parks Canada, designated the Saugeen River Range Lights and McNab Point Lighthouse in Southampton, and St. Paul Island Southwest Lighthouse in Dingwall, Nova Scotia the first heritage lighthouses designated under the Heritage Lighthouse Protection Act passed in 2008.
 “I’m delighted to feature these four noteworthy examples of Canadian lighthouses as our first designated heritage lighthouses,” said Minister Kent.
 “With the help of local communities, the Government of Canada hopes to protect as many examples of these important symbols of our seafaring heritage as possible.”
 Concerned citizens have demonstrated their determination to preserve the lighthouse and are worthy of having it included in the first batch of heritage lighthouses.